Xilinx/SDAccel_Examples/acceleration/gemm/README.md

 ## 1. OVERVIEW
+This is the General Matrix Multiply (GEMM) kernel performs matrix multiplication on two input matrices, A and B, to produce an output Matrix C.
+The int16 GEMM kernel processes matrices of type int16 and produces int16 results.
+The GEMM SDAccel design consists of two parallel GEMM kernels, placed on each Super Logic Region (SLR) component of the targeted KU115 device.
+The two kernels can be deployed simultaneously on disjoint input matrices.
+Each kernel has a systolic array of 2048 DSP units and is attached to two DDR banks.
+The DSP array runs at 400 MHz whereas the logic around the array runs at 300 MHz.
+A variation of the GEMM kernel operates on int8 data points, performing twice as many multiplication and accumulation per cycle, effectively doubling the number of operations and throughput.
-This is an optimized implementation of the pseudo random number generator algorithm The method used to generate a random number sequence is called complementary multiply with carry (CMWC) targeting exection on an SDAccel support FPGA acceleration card
+The design is targeting exection on an SDAccel support FPGA acceleration card

 ### PERFORMANCE
 Board|Total Number of Samples|Kernel Duration
 ----|-----|-----
-xilinx:adm-pcie-ku3:2ddr-xpr|16777216|59.1ms
+xilinx:xil-accel-rd-ku115:4ddr-xpr:4.0|16777216|59.1ms
 ## 2. HOW TO DOWNLOAD THE REPOSITORY
 To get a local copy of the SDAccel example repository, clone this repository to the local system with the following command:
 ```